beccyv/acebook-v3/README.md

 ## 2 Features
 ## 2.1 Existing Features
-  Discuss (Create, Read, Update, Delete) Features
+  - Create an account (sign up)
+  - Log in to account
+  - Create a post
+  - Show all posts made by user

 ## 2.2 Database
- (Screenshot of test database)

-## 2.3 Layout and Overall Aesthetics
+  PostgreSQL used in building the database for storing user creation and user posts
+ - Users table
+ - Posts table

-## 2.4 Potential Features to Implement
+## 2.3 Potential Features to Implement
+  - Ability to edit posts
 ## 3 Technologies used
   - [Atom (IDE)] - The Integrated Development Environment (IDE) used for building the website.
   - [Ruby on Rails] - Main programming language used for building the Acebook - wizardCow Application.